Int-Mosfet/nRF_Detekt/README.md

 # nRF_Detekt
 Using nRF24L01+ radio modules to send remote logs of activating a sensor

+Add in these libraries to the Arduino IDE to build:

 Uses RF24: https://github.com/tmrh20/RF24/

 Uses Entropy: https://sites.google.com/site/astudyofentropy/project-definition/timer-jitter-entropy-sources/entropy-library